helrond/clbsj.org/_posts/2020-07-16-scholar-activist-encounter-charo-ure-a-and-amy-dalton.md

 pantry director, events and retreats coordinator, and missions trip coordinator — which she puts to use in her organizing work.
 She is a graduate of the Kairos Course, having been sponsored by Redemptive Word Ministry in Tulsa, Oklahoma.
-She enjoys spending time with her two daughters and one precious granddaughter.
+She enjoys spending time with her soul mate, two daughters and one precious granddaughter; and in crafts painting.

 **Amy Dalton** is a faith-rooted scholar-activist who has been an “observer-participant” in many social justice movements, including Black